 - Pray for unity among the church leadership, whether paid or unpaid.
 Division can start anywhere, and has torn multitudes of churches apart.
 Unity among the leadership can help prevent the spread of dissatisfaction that leads to division.
 1 Corinthians 1:10

 - Pray for friendship.
 A pastor can often feel lonely in the ministry, even surrounded by many people.
 Pray God will provide him with true and faithful companions.
 Proverbs 27:17

 - Pray for unity across denominational lines in the community as a witness for Christ.
 This does not mean your pastor should be watering down the message of the Gospel for the sake of unity.
 But in communities of almost any size, often more than one Gospel-focused church exists.
 Unity among those leaders is important.
 Philippians 1:8

 - Pray for unity across racial and ethnic lines.
-Perhaps even more important in our culture is unity not only across denominational lines, unity across racial and ethnic lines is sorely needed in our culture.
+Even more important in our culture is unity across racial and ethnic lines.
+This is sorely needed in our culture.
 Pray that your pastor will be sensitive to this issue and look for ways to build an inclusive church.
 Galatians 3:28

 - Pray for sensitivity to the plight of the poor around the world.
 This sensitivity should be readily seen through his preaching and the ministries your church supports.
 God is clear in His Word that the poor are to be the recipients of the love of God extended through the church.
 James 2:1-17

 - Pray for wisdom in determining what ministries, local and global, the church will support.
 This support could be financial, visiting and participating in special projects, or some other means.
 Whatever it is, a healthy church should be supporting ministries and missionaries outside their own congregation.
 Romans 15:25-27